-Skin laxity, facial texture irregularities such as post acne scars, and facial wrinkles, clinically referred to as rhytides, are common skin conditions in both men and women.
-The appearance of these types of facial irregularities can result in distress for people of all ages, causing them to turn to cosmetic treatments such as surgical procedures (e.g., face lifts) as well as non-surgical procedures including chemical or laser peels, non-ablative laser resurfacing, or dermabrasion.
-These procedures are usually associated with prolonged recovery times as well as arduous side effects.
+Facial texture irregularities such as post acne scars, and wrinkles, clinically referred to as rhytides, are common skin conditions in both men and women.
+Acne scarring and wrinkles in particular, may be quite extensive and can cause significant distress for individuals suffering from these post-acne sequelae2.
+Current procedures such as chemical or laser peels, dermabrasion or non ablative laser resurfacing are usually associated with prolonged recovery times as well as arduous side effects1.
 To circumvent these issues, the use of non-invasive, nonsurgical approaches that do not require downtime are becoming the preferred method of choice for patients seeking cosmetic improvements.
 An innovative technique that was introduced to reduce facial wrinkles and rhytides is known as radiofrequency (RF).